algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 #### 6. Select the board and the port

-On the IDE, there is a bar on the top like that :
+On the IDE, there is a some buttons on the top like that :
 <img src="data/tutorial-arduino-3.png" width="400px">
 - The first button is to compile code.
 - The second button is to upload code to the board.
 - The third one is to debug code.
-- The bar is to select the board and the right USB port.
+- The dropdown is to select the board and the right USB port.

-So now, click on the bar, and then, on 'Select other...'
+So now, click on the dropdown, and then, on 'Select other...'
 <img src="data/tutorial-arduino-4.png" width="300px">

 Now this page is opened, search for the Seeed BLE nrf52840 sense board, and click on the name.